DaveyJake/USARugbyStats.com/docs/setup.md

 vagrant up
 ```

-After a significant period of time the VM should be up and running
+After a significant period of time the VM should be up and running.
+You can SSH into it by running `vagrant ssh`

 ### 3. Add Host File Entry